DimitarMitev92/archnews-react-softuni/README.md

 ## Introduction

 This is a React project for the course of _SoftUni - ReactJS - February 2023_.
 It is an **Architecture blog** ,where guest users can read various interesting articles about Architecture around the world.
-Registered users can **create, edit, delete** and **like posts**.
+Registered users can **create, edit, delete, like and comment posts**.

 ---